-- Provide a short, descriptive title for the activity. - Indicate the budget amount intended to be allocated specifically to the activity. - Provide a clear and concise description of the activity indicating specific tasks involved, goals to be achieved, and any explanation of plans for evaluating the activity outcomes. - If an activity involves land acquisition, address the parcels proposed, the criteria used to select those parcels, and the name of the organization or entity who will hold title-be specific. - State specific, measurable outcomes that will be achieved as a result of the activity.
+- 1. Provide a short, descriptive title for the activity. - 2.
+Indicate the budget amount intended to be allocated specifically to the activity. - 3.
+Provide a clear and concise explanation of the activity indicating specific tasks involved, goals to be achieved, and any explanation of plans for evaluating the activity outcomes. - 4.
+If an activity involves land acquisition, address the parcels proposed, the criteria used to select those parcels, and the name of the organization or entity who will hold title-be specific. - 5.
+State specific, measurable outcomes that will be achieved as a result of the activity.